sandygiuliani/drug_repo/README.md

 The MIT license is approved by the Open Source Initiative http://opensource.org/licenses

 **DISCLAIMER**
 THIS IS A WORK IN PROGRESS.
 I AM NEW TO GITHUB AND NEW TO PROGRAMMING IN GENERAL!
-Feedback welcome but please be kind.
+Feedback is welcome but please be kind.

-Contact me at: sandraxgiuliani@gmail.com
+Contact me at: sandraxgiuliani [at] gmail.com